 The Pattern: “Nothing is ever good enough to ship.”

 You have impossibly high standards.
-That sounds like a strength on your resume.
-But here’s what it actually means: nothing ever gets completed, released, or celebrated.
+That sounds like a strength on your resume, but here’s what it actually produces: nothing gets completed, released, or celebrated.

 You’re on your fifteenth draft while your colleague ships their first version and gets promoted.
 They’ll iterate.
 You’ll still be revising.